fixflex/backend/README.md

 - `Pagination and Filtering`: Supports pagination and filtering for listing resources, allowing users to limit the number of results and filter based on specific criteria.
 - `Search and Sorting`: Allows users to search for resources based on keywords, categories, locations, and other criteria, enhancing resource discovery.
 - `Error Handling`: Provides informative error messages, status codes, and error responses to help clients understand and handle errors effectively.

-## Modular Structure 🧩

-- **Controllers**: Handle incoming requests, process data, and send responses to clients.
-- **Services**: Contain business logic, interact with the database, and perform operations on data.
-- **Models**: Define data structures and schemas for MongoDB collections using Mongoose.
-- **Routes**: Define API endpoints, route requests to controllers, and handle HTTP methods.
-- **Middleware**: Implement custom middleware functions for authentication, validation, error handling, etc.
-- **Exceptions**: Define custom exception classes to handle errors and exceptions in the application.
-- **Helpers**: Contain utility functions, helper classes, and third-party integrations to assist with common tasks.
-- **Config**: Store configuration settings, environment variables, and validation rules.
-- **DB**: Contain data access objects (DAOs) to interact with the MongoDB database.
-- **Docs**: Define Swagger documentation files for API endpoints and models.
-- **DTOs**: Define data transfer objects (DTOs) to transfer data between layers and components.
-- **Interfaces**: Define TypeScript interfaces for data structures, models, and API requests and responses.
-- **Middlewares**: Implement custom middleware functions for authentication, validation, error handling, etc.
-- **Routes**: Define API endpoints, route requests to controllers, and handle HTTP methods.
-- **Services**: Contain business logic, interact with the database, and perform operations on data.
-- **Sockets**: Implement real-time communication between clients and servers using WebSockets.
-- **Types**: Define custom TypeScript types, interfaces, and declarations for better type safety and code quality.

 ## Error Handling 🚨